ready4-dev/ready4fun/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5611779.svg)](https://doi.org/10.5281/zenodo.5611779)
 <!-- badges: end -->

-ready4fun is a toolkit for implementing a standardised workflow to author and document functions that extend the ready4 framework for open science computational models of mental health systems.
+ready4fun is a toolkit for authoring and documenting functions that extend the readyforwhatsnext open source health economic model of systems shaping mental health and wellbeing in young people.
+The toolkit aims to help all developers contributing to the readyforwhatsnext model to adopt a common house style in authoring and documenting functions.
 The current version of this software is a development release, which you should only trial if you feel confident you understand what it does and have created a sandpit area in which you can safely undertake testing.
 If you have any questions, please contact the authors (matthew.hamilton@orygen.org.au).

 To install a development version of this software, run the following commands in your R console: